crissins/SkillAble-AI-Backend/readme.md

 ## Our Story: Breaking Barriers Through Accessible Training

-In a world where workplace training materials remain largely inaccessible to people with visual impairments, United Coach emerged as a transformative solution.
+In a world where workplace training materials remain largely inaccessible to people with visual impairments, Skillable AI emerged as a transformative solution.
 Our journey began when we recognized a critical gap: job coaches supporting visually impaired clients were spending countless hours manually converting standard training documents into accessible formats, leaving less time for personalized coaching.

 **The breakthrough moment came when we asked:** What if we could use AI to automatically transform any employment document into both braille and audio formats, while preserving the context and nuance that makes job training effective?

-United Coach now empowers job coaches to upload any standard training document and receive fully accessible versions within minutes.
+Skillable AI now empowers job coaches to upload any standard training document and receive fully accessible versions within minutes.
 For a person who is blind or visually impaired, this means:

 - Hearing complex workplace procedures through natural-sounding voice narration optimized for comprehension
 - Reading employment materials through braille-formatted documents that maintain the structure and meaning of the original content